-As a manufacturer, importer or distributor of chemicals, you will need to have foundational knowledge of hazardous material classes and categories.
-Regulations require hazardous materials to be properly labeled to inform all personnel along the supply chain of any risks or dangers the material inside can post.
+As a chemical manufacturer, importer or distributor, you need to have the foundational knowledge of hazardous material classes and categories.
+Regulations require hazardous materials to be properly labeled to inform all personnel along the supply chain of any risks or dangers the material inside can pose.

 If an accident occurs and the chemical leaks onto the road or comes in contact with humans, first responders can use the identifiers on hazardous chemical packaging to assess the situation and determine a plan of action.
 Failure to place hazard identifiers on packaging or safety data sheets can result in fines, shipping delays, withdrawal of shipping privileges and even jail time.

-Just dipping your toes into the world of hazardous materials classes and categories you may find yourself confused by an overload of seemingly contrasting information.
-This system is definitely technical and can be difficult to understand, but to help, we’re breaking down the fundamentals of hazardous material classes and categories as they apply to physical hazards.
+If you’re just dipping your toes into the world of hazardous materials classes and categories, you may find yourself confused by a lot of seemingly contrasting information.
+This system is technical and can be difficult to understand, but to help, we’re breaking down the fundamentals of hazardous material classes and categories as they apply to the physical hazards of chemicals.

 - Specifies criteria for classifying hazardous materials.